kingzamzon/docs/docs/sdk/migrations/3.0.0/overview.md

 ## Minting Capacity Credits for Usage

-Currently Rate Limiting is enabled on `Datil-prod` and `Datil-test`.
+Currently Rate Limiting is enabled on `Datil` and `Datil-test`.
 In order to use these networks, you must reserve capacity on them by minting a `Capacity Credits NFT` on Chronicle - Lit's custom EVM rollup testnet.
 Capacity credits allow holders to reserve a configurable number of requests (measured in requests per second) over a fixed length of time (i.e. one week).
 For minting capacity credits, you can either use:
 1. The [Lit  Explorer](https://explorer.litprotocol.com/get-credits) or,
 2. Our `contracts-sdk`.

 A `Capacity Credits NFT` can be very easily minted from the Lit Explorer.
 For minting Capacity Credits using `contracts-sdk` see [here](../sdk/capacity-credits).

 You’ll also need some 'tstLPX' tokens for minting.
-These are test tokens that hold no real value and should only be used to pay for usage on `Datil-prod` and `Datil-test`. `tstLPX` should only be claimed from the verified faucet, linked [here](https://chronicle-yellowstone-faucet.getlit.dev/).
+These are test tokens that hold no real value and should only be used to pay for usage on `Datil` and `Datil-test`. `tstLPX` should only be claimed from the verified faucet, linked [here](https://chronicle-yellowstone-faucet.getlit.dev/).

 For more information on Capacity Credits and network rate limiting see [here](../concepts/capacity-credits-concept)